Behind the Scenes

 Across the state and with various departments, volunteers gathered again to deliver the wreaths at the beginning of the holiday season to the graves of Fallen Officers.
 Each Officer’s name was spoken, a wreath placed and a moment of silence observed.
 Those Officers with missing graves, cremated or buried out of state were recognized and honored at the Peace Officer Memorial in Downtown Phoenix.

-Now entering its sixth year in Arizona, the program includes all of Arizona's Fallen Law Enforcement Officers and Firefighters.
+Now entering its seventh year in Arizona, the program includes all of Arizona's Fallen Law Enforcement Officers and Firefighters.
 This year, volunteers will assemble 500 wreaths to place throughout the state on graves and memorials..

 As the program expands, departments have come forward to help identify Fallen Heroes not originally on our list.
 Each year our numbers grow through research, and sadly, through the loss of our own brave heroes.